Textualize/textualize.io/data/blog/2022-08-01---7-things-about-terminals.md

 I discovered that I could take the symmetric difference of two ItemsView objects, which gave me the items which were either a) new, or b) had changed.
 Precisely what I needed, but done at the C level.
 In Textual this is used to get the modified regions of the screen when a CSS property changes, so we can make optimized updates.

-For those who prefer to see the code, the following gist demonstrates the technique.
+The following gist demonstrates the technique.

 <script src="https://gist.github.com/willmcgugan/61993ecf362a298bebfae10f49dea906.js"></script>